singh1114/best/_posts/2020-05-25-machine-learning-for-beginners-mp-neuron.md

         return results
 ```

-## Training and predict a simple model
+## Training and predicting a simple model

 Consider the following data which we can use to train the MP Neuron model.